laminas-api-tools/statuslib-example/README.md

 ]
 ```

-For purposes of the Apigility examples, we suggest the following:
+For purposes of the Laminas API Tools examples, we suggest the following:

 - Create a PHP file in your application's `data/` directory named `statuslib.php` that returns an
   array: